inrupt/artifact-generator/README.md

 lit-artifact-generator --help
 ```

+If you wish to clone the repository instead of installing the Artifact Generator,
-If you cloned the repository, you can replace all the example references below to `lit-artifact-generator ...` with `node index.js ...`.
+you can run it from the cloned directory by simply replacing all the example
+references below to `lit-artifact-generator ...` with `node index.js ...`.

 ## Create a NodeJS artifact

+We can quickly demonstrate the generator using any publicly available RDF
-Run the generator using a public demo vocabulary, in this case a simple Pet
+vocabulary.
+In this case we'll use a simple Pet Rock vocabulary that we provide,
-Rock vocabulary, telling it not to prompt us for any input (i.e. `--noprompt`):
+telling the generator not to prompt us for any manual input during the generation
+process (i.e. `--noprompt`):

 ```shell
 lit-artifact-generator generate --inputResources https://team.inrupt.net/public/vocab/PetRock.ttl --noprompt